Monthly Preliminary Motor-Vehicle Fatality Estimates – March 2022

 During and following the great recession of 2008 and 2009, mileage, deaths, and death rates per 100 million miles traveled all decreased.
 These decreases occurred gradually over months and years.
 The lowest number of deaths, miles driven, and death rates did not occur until February 2010, well after the recession ended.

-The impact that COVID-19 is having on motor-vehicle fatality trends is dramatic and distinctly different from previous recession periods.
-First, the impact on the number of deaths has occurred very rapidly; decreasing 6% in March 2020 and 18% in April 2020.
-Starting in June 2020, we started seeing trends rapidly reversing, with a 17% increase compared to the previous year.
-Since June 2020, only February 2021 and July 2021 showed year-over-year decreases.
-Second, the death rate has substantially increased; a 24% increase in 2020 compared to the previous year.
-The increasing death rate was partially a byproduct of an unprecedented decrease in the number of miles traveled; mileage in 2020 was down nearly 13% compared to 2019.
-Now with the country starting to open back up, August mileage is up 8.3% compared to 2020, but is still down 4.5% compared to pre-pandemic 2019.
-With the increasing mileage, the August death rate decreased 4.8% compared to August 2020.
+The impact that COVID-19 had on motor-vehicle fatality trends was dramatic and distinctly different from previous recession periods.
+First, the impact on the number of deaths has occurred very rapidly; decreasing 3% in March 2020 and 17% in April 2020.
+Starting in June 2020, we saw trends rapidly reversing, with a 16% increase compared to the previous year.
+During the summer months of 2021, the rapid increase in the number of deaths plateaued, increasing only 1% on average per month.
+Now with the country reopened, March 2022 mileage is up 2.9% compared to 2021 and up 1.8% compared to pre-pandemic 2019.
+With the increasing mileage combined with an increase in deaths, the March 2022 death rate increased only 0.8% compared to March 2021.

 View the monthly motor-vehicle historic trends by playing the animation.
 Use the forward button to auto-advance the animation, the back button to go back, and the stop button to pause.
 You can also use the scroll bar above the buttons to fill in the chart to your desired point in time; dragging the scroll bar all the way right brings the timeline to the present.
 Use the “Select Month” filter to explore historic trends by month.